Faculty - Computer Technology

 - Document teaching and curriculum changes based on assessment results, incorporate course, program, and college student learning outcomes into teaching, utilize student retention strategies, and integrate technology into course work as appropriate to the discipline.

 - Assist with program and plan development and maintenance, coordinate instructional programs as assigned.

 - Review, coordinate, and recommend textbooks and/or class materials.
 Comply with college procedures pertaining to grading and record keeping.

 - Assist in maintaining inventory control of equipment, tools, and supplies required for classes, and in requesting repair and/or replacement for the equipment according to division regulations.

-Service: Fulfill the mission and goals of the College outside of the classroom.
-Provide service to the Instructional Services Division as well as the College and community.
+Service includes fulfilling the mission and goals of the college outside of the classroom.
 Components may include but are not limited to:

 - Conduct classroom observations and provide performance feedback for part-time faculty.